Lloyds Banking Group Advances Share Buyback Program - TipRanks.com

 Elevate Your Investing Strategy:

-Lloyds Banking Group PLC announced the purchase of 2,222,367 of its ordinary shares as part of its ongoing share buyback program.
-This initiative, which aims to repurchase up to £1.7 billion of shares, is intended to enhance shareholder value by reducing the number of shares in circulation, thereby potentially increasing the value of remaining shares.
+Lloyds Banking Group PLC announced the purchase of 13,368,122 of its ordinary shares as part of its ongoing share buyback program.
+The shares were acquired at prices ranging from 75.0600 to 76.0000 pence, with a volume-weighted average price of 75.3479 pence.
+This move is part of the company’s strategy to enhance shareholder value by reducing the number of outstanding shares, which could potentially improve earnings per share and return on equity.
+The purchased shares are intended to be canceled, indicating a focus on long-term financial health and stability.

 The most recent analyst rating on (GB:LLOY) stock is a Hold with a £0.60 price target.
 To see the full list of analyst forecasts on Lloyds Banking stock, see the GB:LLOY Stock Forecast page.